XyzMails/PyKernelOS/README.md

 # niko: giggly.niko (on discord)
 # witheringaway: witheringaway (on discord)

+# libraries to install OwO
+you need python for pkOS, if you didnt know... command to install those libraries: pip install requests beautifulsoup4 Flask

+flask for your own server hosting, it isnt required to run pkos but it is recomended.

+# Description:
-Description: so PyKernelOS is a (fake???) kernel type of os in python. thats all really need to say to get your hopes up, (or something else 🤨) so um, idk what to say about this os, its really just a fun project
+so PyKernelOS is a (fake???) kernel type of os in python. thats all really need to say to get your hopes up, (or something else 🤨) so um, idk what to say about this os, its really just a fun project